AlternC/website/Install-en.md

 alternc.install
 ```

-If you want to install an SSL/TLS certificate for your panel (that will also be used by Dovecot, Proftpd, Postfix etc.) we recommend you to use LetsEncrypt and to configure your certificate [thanks to our online help on SSL/TLS](SSL-en).
+If you want to install an SSL/TLS certificate for your panel (that will also be used by Dovecot, Proftpd, Postfix etc.) we recommend you to use LetsEncrypt and to configure your certificate.

 Installation End